Graduate marketing jobs

 There are a couple of graduate programmes at marketing agencies.
 However these are less common that graduate schemes where you are able to specialise in an organisation’s marketing department.
 These may be found with employers that you may not necessarily expect.
 You can learn more about the places where you can find graduate advertising, marketing and PR jobs, and what the top marketing employers are, here.

-- Find out how you can perfect your CV for a graduate marketing job here.
+- Find out how you can perfect your covering letter for a graduate marketing job here.

 How to prepare for marketing interviews and assessment centres